 When rising technology star Bill Gates bragged in July 1994 that “banks are dinosaurs … we can bypass them,” it struck fear in the hearts and minds of bankers.

-The PC era was the first of many technology disruptions, and as the client-server, “dot.com” and mobility eras emerged, predictions abounded that the banking industry was toast.
-So, GonzoBankers, let’s quickly summarize how the banking industry has fared since Gates’ famous prediction regarding our demise:
+The PC era was the first of many banking technology disruptions in the country, and as the client-server, “dot.com” and mobility eras emerged, predictions abounded that the end of banking was near.
+So, GonzoBankers, let’s quickly summarize how the banking industry has fared since Bill Gates’ famous prediction regarding banks closing: